ljvmiranda921/pfn-rl-practice/README.md

 ## Todo

-- Add a command-line parameter to set a random seed
-- Try a neural network model
+- Try using a neural network for policy
 - Investigate various hyperparameter effects
-- Add API Documentation